niCodeLine/memos/README.md

 FastAPI - postgreSQL implementation to keep your memo's save.

 A robust and lightweight RESTful API built with **FastAPI** and **PostgreSQL** to manage your personal reminders, tasks, and memos.
-It includes automated date validation, structured logging, and interactive documentation.

 ## Features
 - **Full CRUD operations** for managing reminders.
 - **Strict Date Validation**: Prevents assigning non-existent days to specific